Sanalikhan/Pets-Appointment-Planner/README.md

 # ​ Pets Appointment Planner

-**Pets Appointment Planner** is a React-based web app that lets you conveniently manage pet appointments with:
+**Pets Appointment Planner** is a React-based web app that lets you conveniently lets you book an appointment for your pet as a guest as well as making a permanent user of the app by making a profile on the app which will store all your previous history.

 - **Create**, **view**, **edit**, and **delete** appointments.
 - **Filter & search** by pet name, owner, date, time, symptoms.
+- **download** your list of appointments as csv/pdf file.
 - Stylish, responsive UI with optional background cover design and smooth transitions.

 ---